Bios-Marcel/cordless/README.md

     * Code
     * Mentions (Channels/Users)
   * Special highlighting when you get mentioned
+  * Send Emojis with `:name:`
 * Custom layout to a specific point
+* Notifications
+  * System notifications on mention (not considering muted servers and such)
+  * Mark channels read when unread messages in the current session exist
+  * Prefix channel with `(@You)` if you got mentioned

 ## Troubleshooting